-NALDIC’s 28th annual conference focuses on multilingual Britain and will look at the successes, challenges faced and future directions.
+NALDIC’s 28th annual conference focused on multilingual Britain and looked at the successes, challenges faced and future directions.

-What are the formats for our new online conference?
+What were the formats for our first online conference?

-Papers: These presentations are designed to provide time and space to report on classroom practice/ research findings related to the conference theme.
-Like a face-to-face conference, these sessions will be delivered ‘live’ (30 minutes including Q&A).
+Papers: The presentations were designed to provide time and space to report on classroom practice/research findings related to the conference theme.
+Like a face-to-face conference, these sessions were delivered ‘live’ (30 minutes including Q&A).

-Posters: These are designed to provide opportunities to present a brief overview of classroom practice/ research.
-Like a face-to-face conference, the online posters will be available to view throughout the day.
+Posters: These were designed to provide opportunities to present a brief overview of classroom practice/research.
+Like a face-to-face conference, the online posters were available to view throughout the day.